AoLab/Lamp/doc/API.md

     |  404 Not Found       | The specified path was not found       |
     |  501 Not Implemented | The specified method was not valid     |

-## Turn The Lamp ON
+## Check The Lamp Status
-Trun the lamp on
+Check the lamp status (is it on or off ?)

 - URL
-: /Lamp/On
+: /lamp/status

 - Method
 : `POST`